YinggggFeng/YinggggFeng.github.io/_pages/research.md

 ---
 I have broad interests throughout theoretical computer sceince.
 Currently, I'm particularly interested in algorithms under uncertainty.
 For example, solving problems on massive or evolving dataset, when only partial information is available.

 - One topic that I'm working on is robust algorithms under adversarial settings.
-A quoted from <a href='https://arxiv.org/abs/1611.03745'>Nanongkai and Saranurak</a>:
+A quote from <a href='https://arxiv.org/abs/1611.03745'>Nanongkai and Saranurak</a>:
 > <sub>
 It is a fundamental question whether the true source of power of randomized dynamic algorithms is the randomness itself or in fact the *oblivious adversary* assumption.</sub>